ansman/kotshi/README.md

 ## Limitations
 * Kotshi only processes files written in Kotlin, types written in Java are not supported.
-* Only data classes, enums, sealed classes and objects are supported.
+* Only data classes, enums, sealed classes and data objects are supported.
   - Only constructor properties will be serialized.
   - Qualifiers whose arguments are named as a Java keyword cannot be seen by annotations processors and cannot be used.
 * Due to limitation in KAPT, properties with a `java` keyword as a name cannot be marked as transient.